MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospective.md

 - Missing scheduled meetings or not notifying the team in advance.
 - Delaying responses to team inquiries or surveys, which can block progress.
-- Assuming others will follow up—everyone should take initiative when possible.
+- Assuming others will follow up everyone should take initiative when possible.
 - Overlooking the importance of documenting small but important decisions.
 - Neglecting structured notetaking during meetings.